R. D. Burman: Discography

 Out of Burman's 331 released film scores, 292 were in Hindi, 31 in Bengali, 3 in Telugu, 2 each in Tamil and Oriya, and 1 in Marathi.
 Burman also composed for 5 TV Serials in Hindi and Marathi.

 Pancham's non-film music comprises a few albums, including Pantera (1987), a Latin Rock album produced by Pete Gavankar (father of Janina Gavankar).
 The album was an international collaboration, for which Burman partnered with Jose Flores in San Francisco.
 In 1987, Burman, Gulzar and Asha Bhosle worked on an album titled Dil Padosi Hai, which was released on 8 September 1987, Asha Bhosle's birthday.
 Burman and Asha Bhosle also recorded the song "Bow Down Mister" with Boy George.
 In addition, he scored a large number of non-film songs in Bengali, which are available in different albums, and from which many numbers were later adapted in Hindi films.
-Burman also did playback singing in eighteen films for which he himself composed the scores.